zapek/Xeres/README.md

 ## Run tests locally

+Note: because of https://github.com/JetBrains/gradle-intellij-plugin/issues/1039 and https://youtrack.jetbrains.com/issue/IDEA-305759/Gradle-cannot-handle-classpath.index-duplicates it is no longer recommended to use the method below, instead simply use the gradle `test` task.

 With IntelliJ IDEA Ultimate, setup the following JUnit Configuration:

 - add VM options: -ea -Djava.net.preferIPv4Stack=true -Dfile.encoding=UTF-8
 - All in packages: io.xeres
 - Working directory: put a **real** working directory (the default won't work if you want code coverage)
 - Search for tests: in whole project
+- If it breaks the build, see the note above and run the `clean` task to fix it

 ## Misc